ryanhammer/web-module-project-reducer/README.md

 * [x] Within `App.js`, create an event handler connected to the 1 button's `onClick` method.
 * [x] Within your event handler, dispatch the `addOne` action creator.
 * [x] **Test** that your event is correctly connected by pushing the 1 button in the browser.
 Your total should increase by 1.
-* [ x **Think** about the path of execution from the clicking of the one button to the rendering of the updated total.
+* [x] **Think** about the path of execution from the clicking of the one button to the rendering of the updated total.
 What is the order of execution?
 Within the `Understanding-Question.md` file, write out in your own words the steps of that process.

 #### Connect a better premade action.